 I stood in almost dumbfounded silence at his comment, before he smiled and laughed.

 "Hah, I'm just messing with you!
 You're too boring to get a date anyway!"
 He flicked his hair off of his face, as if emphasising the difference between us.
 "You're as plain as dirt anyway, so that much is obvious.
 And you don't mind staying that way either.
 As I said before, that's what I like about you."

 He picked up his bag from his impeccably neat desk, before turning back towards me.
 "Well, you're going off to your Journalism Club now right?"
 I nodded in response.

-"You know, that's the good thing about you;" He repeated himself, giving me his usual smile.
+"You see, that's the good thing about you."
+He repeated himself, giving me his usual smile.
 "You know your place on the ladder, and you stay there, not bothering anybody else."
 With that said, he turned towards the door, bidding me farewell.